leonstel/leonstel.github.io/first.md

 look similar the intro image of the tree.
 In the sections coming up I will do some more interesting things with the tree such as hiding branches, selecting leafs, selection propagation and searching branches.

-So for now you have to do it with a recursion tree in discount from the intra graden.
+So for now you have to do it with a recursion tree in discount from the Blokker.
 But it will soon grow to a full grown tree.

 <img src="./assets/nature_tree.jpg" width="400" />